Jamessucksatlife/RP-Chat-commands/README.md

 \## ⚙️ Configuration

-\- Messages are handled client-side \& server-side to integrate with BigDaddyScripts Chat.
+\- Messages are handled server-side to integrate with BigDaddyScripts Chat.

 \- You can customize colors, prefixes, and visibility inside the server.lua file.